Necas209/DB-Project/README.md

 # DB-Project
-Database project developed for Database class.
+Database project developed for Database class using T-SQL and Microsoft SQL Server.